-USB adapters.
-These devices can then be inserted into a target board and the board will boot the image upon a restart.
-See "Deploy to USB Device" on page 1-41 for more information.

-- A USB drive installer can be created with the root file system on it.
-Architect creates a bootable installation USB drive that will boot on the target and install the root file system onto the target board's local media.
 Once complete, the USB drive is removed and the board will boot the image upon a restart.
-See "Install via USB drive" on page 1-45 for more information. - DVD media installers can be created with the root file system image on it.
+See "Installing via USB drive" on page 1-54 for more information.

+- DVD media installers can be created with the target system image on it.
 Architect creates a bootable installation DVD that will boot on the target and install the root file system onto the target board's local media.
 Once complete, the DVD is removed and the board will boot the image upon a restart.
-See "Install via DVD media" on page 1-46 for more information. - RedHawk Architect can deploy the root file system image over the network.
-It can deploy an installer that will install the root file system image onto the target board's local media, or it can deploy the root file system image via NFS for fully diskless booting.
-See "Installing via PXE over a Network" on page 1-47 for more information on network installation, and see "Booting Diskless via PXE over a Network" on page 1-49 for more information on diskless booting. - RedHawk Architect can deploy the root file system image directly to a virtual machine image that can be booted via QEMU.
-See "Deploy to Virtual Machine" on page 1-56 for more information.
+See "Installing via DVD media" on page 1-58 for more information. - RedHawk Architect can deploy the target system image over the network.
+It can deploy an installer that will install the target system image onto the target board's local media, or it can deploy the target system image via NFS for fully diskless booting.
+See "Installing via PXE over a Network" on page 1-60 for more information on network installation, and see "Booting Diskless via PXE over a Network" on page 1-62 for more information on diskless booting. - RedHawk Architect can deploy the target system image directly to a virtual machine image that can be booted via QEMU.
+See "Deploying to Virtual Machine" on page 1-72 for more information.

-In addition to deploying root file system images to target boards, Architect also supports deploying root file system images to vitual machine images, which can be booted in virtual machines running directly on the host.
-Using this feature, it is possible to test target system images without the use of any target hardware.
+In addition to deploying target system images to target systems, Architect also supports deploying target system images to virtual machine images, which can be booted in virtual machines running directly on the host.
+Using this feature, it is possible to deploy target system images without the use of any target hardware.

-The UEFI firmware target configuration is currently supported by all deployment methods with the exception of the DVD Installer method.
+The UEFI firmware target configuration is currently supported by all deployment methods.
 In the USB Device and Virtual Machine deployment methods, the Configure for UEFI firmware box must be set if the intended target system utilizes UEFI firmware.
-In the other deployment methods (PXE and USB Installer), there is no UEFI configuration box as those methods work with either UEFI or BIOS systems.
+In the other deployment methods (PXE, USB Installer and DVD installer), there is no UEFI configuration box as those methods work with either UEFI or BIOS systems.

-Deploy to USB Device
+Deploying to USB Devices

-To copy a target root file system image to a USB device, select Deploy Image from the toolbox on the left side of the RedHawk Architect main window and click on the USB Device button.
-This will display the Deploy to USB Device page, as shown in the following figure.
+To copy a target system image to a USB device, select Deploy Image from the toolbox on the left side of the RedHawk Architect main window and click on the USB Devices button.